trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

       **Notes**

-      The physical dimensions of the Lattice have to be enough to ensure that the wave function is almost zero at the edges.
+      The physical dimensions of the Lattice2D have to be enough to ensure that the wave function is almost zero at the edges.

       **Example**

           >>> import trottersuzuki as ts  # import the module
-          >>> grid = ts.Lattice(300, 30.)  # Define the simulation's geometry
+          >>> grid = ts.Lattice2D(300, 30.)  # Define the simulation's geometry
           >>> state = ts.GaussianState(grid, 2.)  # Create the system's state

    **Members**